SuperOfficeDocs/superoffice-docs/docs/en/diary/learn/edit-follow-up.md

 * If you select **Change only this instance**, the change will not affect other times.

 * If you select **Change all future instances including this one**, the change will apply to this follow-up in the future as well.

+ You can change only the start date for the follow-up while viewing the recurrence pattern.
+To change the time, click **OK** or **Cancel** to return to the follow-up details.

 If you decide to change the rule pattern in the middle of a series of meetings, then a new rule is created, and the old rule is stopped at the point where the break occurs.